grapeot/ai_flatfield/README_en.md

 [中文版](./README.md)

-An automated sensor dust detection and flat-field correction suite leveraging the power of Google Gemini AI, specifically engineered for astrophotography.
+An automated sensor dust detection and flat-field correction suite leveraging the power of Google Gemini AI (Nano Banana Pro), specifically engineered for astrophotography.

 ## Motivation

 In astrophotography, dust particles on the sensor surface create unsightly dark spots (donuts), which can significantly degrade image quality.
 While traditional flat-field calibration is standard practice, it becomes increasingly cumbersome when calibration frames themselves are inaccurate or when dust shifts during an imaging session.

-This project aims to automate dust identification using advanced AI vision models and generate "ideal," dust-free reference frames via state-of-the-art inpainting techniques.
+This project aims to automate dust identification using advanced AI vision models (Nano Banana Pro) and generate "ideal," dust-free reference frames via state-of-the-art inpainting techniques.
 This ensures a smarter, more precise calibration workflow for astronomical data.

 ## Key Algorithms

 The tool implements a sophisticated pipeline combining traditional digital image processing with modern Large Language Model (LLM) capabilities:

 1.  **Median Flat Field Computation**: Frames are extracted from a video stream (SER file), and a median is calculated along the temporal dimension.
 This effectively eliminates transient signals like cosmic rays or sensor noise, isolating the pure static flat field and dust characteristics.
-2.  **AI Dust Detection**: The median flat field is sent to the Gemini AI model.
+2.  **AI Dust Detection**: The median flat field is sent to the Gemini AI (Nano Banana Pro) model.
 Leveraging its visual reasoning, the model identifies sensor defects such as dust and smudges, generating a high-precision initial mask.
 3.  **Soft Mask Expansion**: The AI-generated mask undergoes a 10-pixel binary dilation followed by a Gaussian blur.
 This ensures the mask fully encapsulates the dust edges and facilitates a seamless, natural transition during the blending phase.
-4.  **AI Inpainting**: A second call to Gemini is made, providing both the original image and the expanded mask.
+4.  **AI Inpainting**: A second call to Gemini (Nano Banana Pro) is made, providing both the original image and the expanded mask.
 The model is tasked with inpainting *only* within the masked regions, reconstructing the obscured details to create a "clean" reference image.
 5.  **Histogram Matching**: A critical normalization step.
 Since generative models can introduce slight global luminance shifts, we perform histogram matching on the unmasked regions (mask=0) to map the inpainted result precisely back into the original image's intensity space.
 6.  **Final Synthesis**: The correction factor is synthesized using the formula: `final_flatfield = (1 - mask) * 1.0 + mask * (median_flatfield / inpainted)`.
 This ensures that "clean" areas remain untouched (factor exactly 1.0), while dust-affected regions receive precise intensity compensation.